isakbm/restshop/README.md

 # 3 Make sure you have a python environment

-Currently pyshop supports python versions 3.7.x and 3.8.x.
+> **NOTE**: Currently pyshop supports python versions 3.7.x and 3.8.x.
+The python version must match the one used when building `shop_pybind.pyd` from SHOP.

-Be aware that python version must match same as that used to build `shop_pybind.pyd` from SHOP.
+> **NOTE**: It is recommended to create a new environment, you don't have to call it "SHOP".
+Even though it is possible to reuse an existing environment, this is not recommended.

 `conda create -n SHOP python=3.7`